salylgw/gammath_spot/README.md

 1. keras-tuner

 # HOWTO install

-If you want to use the GUI, it is <u>recommended to install miniconda</u> (latest version for Python 3.10) and then use following commands in your miniconda shell for installing gammath-spot:
+Install Python version **3.10** and then use following commands in your shell for installing gammath-spot:

  1. `pip install gammath-spot --prefer-binary`

-If you want to use CLI and use prebuilt docker image then please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).
+If you want to use CLI (instead of GUI) then you can use docker container.
+For using prebuilt docker image, please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).

 # WHERE to get source code without installing